The 32D Infantry Division

-A number of the 32D Division’s now excess officers were transferred to help form the nucleus of the fledgling 82D ‘All-American’ Division which was just starting to be organized at nearby Camp Claiborne, LA, under the command of Major General Omar N. Bradley.
+A number of the 32D Division’s now excess officers were transferred to help form the nucleus of the fledgling 82D ‘All-American’ Airborne Division which was just starting to be organized at nearby Camp Claiborne, LA, under the command of Major General Omar N. Bradley.

 In truth, the creation and enforcement of this ‘over-age’ policy was little more than a thinly veiled excuse to get rid of senior National Guard officers and give their desirable commands to Regular Army officers.
 To make a long, complicated story short, the Regular Army in 1940 was bloated with officers, especially colonels, but other officer ranks as well.
 This excess in officers was partly caused by the fact that the strength of the Regular Army was drastically reduced after World War I; they got rid of many enlisted soldiers, but kept many officers.
 Also, the promotion system for officers between the wars was very ineffective.
 Sometimes the Regular Army officers that replaced these so-called ‘over-age’ National Guard officers were themselves over-age or later became over-age but were not replaced when they did.
 Another tactic used to replace National Guard officers with Regular Army officers was to give the National Guard officers extremely rigorous physical examinations, much more thorough than those given to enlisted soldiers, junior officers or Regular Army officers.
 In this way they could create more vacancies for Regular Army officers by claiming that some of these National Guard officers suffered from often unnamed or nonexistent ailments.
 This information is not being included here to imply that these Regular Army officers were in any way undeserving or unqualified for these positions, it is only being included to point out that some National Guard officers were treated in an unjust and unprofessional manner by some in the Regular Army.

-On 9 February 1942, Brigadier General Edwin F. Harding took command of the Division.
-He was promoted to Major General on 13 February.
+On 9 February 1942, Brig.
+Gen. Edwin F. Harding took command of the Division.
+He was promoted to Maj.
+Gen. on 13 February.

-Brigadier General Albert W. Waldron was assigned to the Division around this time as commanding general, 32D Division Artillery.
+Brig.
+Gen. Albert W. Waldron, from Rockville Center, NY, was assigned to the Division around this time as commanding general, 32D Division Artillery.